-How to best serve bread pudding?
+The best way to serve bread pudding?

 This recipe is best to be served warm or room temperature.
 In addition, for extra flavor, add some whipped cream or a scoop of ice cream on top.

-How do you store bread pudding?
+How to store bread pudding?

 Wrap the baking dish with the bread pudding with plastic wrap, or transfer to an airtight container Tupperware container and store in the refrigerator for up to 3 days.